ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 ```

 ## Acknowledgement
 The model is based on [xcmyz's implementation of FastSpeech](https://github.com/xcmyz/FastSpeech).
 Some code snippets for preprocessing DNA-signal chunks have been taken from [bonito](https://github.com/nanoporetech/bonito).
+We also incorporated code snippets from [Casanovo](https://github.com/Noble-Lab/casanovo) for different functionalities, including downloading weights, logging, and the design of the main function.